 Personal Injury Protection (PIP)

 Personal injury protection coverage is usually required in “no-fault” states and may be available optionally in others.
-“No-fault” means that no matter which driver was at fault in an accident, the policyholder’s insurance will cover medical bills, lost wages, lost of services, rehabilitation costs, and funeral costs of the policyholder and others in his or her car.
+“No-fault” means that no matter which driver was at fault in an accident, the policyholder’s insurance will cover medical bills, lost wages, loss of services, rehabilitation costs, and funeral costs of the policyholder and others in his or her car.

 The benefit of PIP coverage is that you only deal with your insurance company for compensation.
 You do not need to wait for each party’s insurance companies to determine who was to blame for the accident.
 As long as it was a covered incident, your insurance company will pay for your expenses.